 If you do go this route, make sure your tenants learn how to properly activate it—there’s no point in having an alarm system if it’s not on.
-It might be in your best interest to include alarm operation usage in your lease; in the event that tenants do not use it and a burglary happens, you’ll have it in writing that you’re not liable.
+It might be in your best interest to include alarm operation usage in your lease; if tenants do not use it and a burglary happens, you’ll have it in writing that you’re not liable.

 Creating space can be achievable in many situations with a small budget by converting an existing garage or attic.
 Smaller projects that don’t alter the exterior of the property (such as installing a new home security system) don’t require planning permission which means this kind of renovations can be completed over a short space of time.
 It will also save you a lot of money as you aren’t doing any major building works.

-Safety should always be the first priority when you’ve decided to rent out property.
+Safety should always be the priority when you’ve decided to rent out the property.
 Make sure you keep your tenants and their possessions protected and give yourself some peace of mind.

 Lastly, have a good relationship with rental property neighbors, get their numbers and give them yours, you should be contacted in case of any emergency.
 If bad things do happen, you need to know immediately to get in action.